yireo/yireo-slides/slides/yireo/messing_up_di.md

 # Object Manager should NEVER be used - except in factories, shell scripts, builders, weird interceptors, unit tests

 ---
-# Lessons
-- Object Manager should NEVER be used

---

-- Except for in a Factory
---

-- And CLI scripts
---

-- And perhaps unit tests

----
 class: center, middle
 # Interfaces